hwheinzen/stringl10n/mistake/README.md

 - `Var` is a slice of name/value pairs

 `Fix` is meant to hold a message text with optional placeholders embedded.
-If you use the `l10n` tool, you will probably make placeholders text/template expressions.
+If you use the `l10n` tool, the placeholders must be text/template expressions.

 `Var` hold name/value pairs where the names correspond to the text/template names in `Fix`.